kcjpop/small.js/README.md

-# tiny.js
+# small.js
 A collection of small but powerful and (hopefully) independent JavaScript libraries.
-PRs are very welcome.
+Suggestions and PRs are very welcome.

 ### Frameworks